deephacks/confit/readme.md

 ### Define

-Configurable classes are annotated with the @Config annotation and all fields will treated as configurable as long they are not final or static.
+Configurable classes are annotated with the @Config annotation and all fields will treated as configurable as long they are not final, transient or static.
 All basic Java object data types and all enums are supported, including List fields of these types.

 Class A is a singleton, which means that there can be only one instance of this class.